 What is the ABOS Part II pass rate?

-The high pass rate can create a false sense of security.
-Many candidates assume they will pass because "almost everyone does," and consequently under-prepare.
-This is exactly the mindset that leads to failure.
+Many candidates assume they will pass because they survived residency and passed Part I. This overconfidence is exactly the mindset that leads to failure.
 The candidates who fail are typically not less intelligent or less skilled surgically.
 They are the ones who did not practice case presentations under realistic conditions, who volunteered too much information, who lost composure when challenged, or who could not discuss complications without becoming defensive.

 Key Facts

-- First-time pass rates may differ from overall statistics
+- First-time pass rates differ from retake candidate rates

 - Most failures are caused by presentation issues, not knowledge gaps